nprapps/nprapps.github.com/_posts/2016-03-21-dropping-electron-support-lunchbox.markdown

 ---
 layout: post
-title: "Lunchbox Update: We're Dropping Support For Electron"
+title: "Lunchbox update: We're dropping support for electron"
 description: "As it turns out, corporate IT policies make distributing a newsroom tool as a native app really hard."

 author: Tyler Fisher